josevarghese/copy-link-to-heading/readme.txt

 - Supports posts, pages, and custom post types.
 - Customizable heading levels to display the link icon.
 - Compatible with WooCommerce product pages and other custom post types.
+- Generates anchor links, section links, and deep links for improved navigation.
 - Simple settings page for quick configuration.
 - Lightweight and optimized for performance.
+- Option to always show the copy link to heading icon for the mobile devices

+== How Links Are Generated ==

+- The plugin automatically generates anchor links for headings on the frontend when the page loads.
+No changes are required in the WordPress editor or post content.
+- If a heading already has an anchor link, the plugin uses the existing anchor link URL for the "copy link" functionality.
+- Even if the heading text is modified later, the plugin dynamically regenerates the anchor link based on the updated heading text on the frontend.
+This ensures any changes made in the editor will not cause issues with link functionality.
+- This seamless approach ensures the plugin adapts to changes in content while maintaining reliable and accurate linking.

 **Use Cases:**

-- **Copy links to specific headings** to share with others or reference in emails or social media.
+- **Copy links to specific headings** using a heading URL generator to share with others or reference in emails or social media.
 - **Bookmark sections of long articles or documentation** for easy navigation later.
 - **Enable deep linking** to improve user experience on content-heavy websites.
-- Help readers and collaborators **quickly access key sections** of your content.
+- Help readers and collaborators quickly access key sections of your content with a bookmark link generator.

 Whether you're managing a blog, a technical documentation site, or a WooCommerce store, this plugin ensures your audience can easily navigate and share content.